deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 She slid up into a bar stool as the patrons vacated it and was treated to a warm grin.

-"Not seen you in here before darling."
-He said, floating his voice over the rampaging music with practised ease.
+"Not seen you in here before darling," He said, floating his voice over the rampaging music with practised ease.
 "What can I get you?"

-"I'll have a Bud, please." she called back, fishing out a bill from her purse.
+"I'll have a Bud, please," she called back, fishing out a bill from her purse.
 "Hey, is your name Kevin Jenkins?"

 "Ah."
 He grinned as he retrieved the bottle from its fridge and uncapped it.